Felipellira/Felipellira/README.md

 As a self-taught developer, I'm committed to continuous learning, especially in the field of software architecture.
 I'm always exploring new tools, languages, and methodologies to enhance my skills and bring innovative ideas to fruition.
 My focus on software architecture helps me design systems that are robust, scalable, and maintainable.

+## 🤗 How Can I Help You?

+I'm always eager to assist others in their coding journey or any tech-related challenges.
+Whether you need advice, collaboration, or just someone to bounce ideas off, feel free to reach out.
+Let's learn and grow together!

 ---

 Feel free to connect with me.
 I'm always open to networking and discussing new ideas!